ex-neskoro/AccountService/README.md

 git clone https://github.com/ex-neskoro/AccountService.git
 ```

+- Add your ssl certificate **by name service.p12** to the path AccountService/src/main/resources/ssl/service.p12

-- You can already start the app by command
+- You can now start the app by command

 ```shell
 ./gradlew bootRun